wmariuss/salt-dev/README.md

 # salt-dev

-Create environments for salt development and testing.
+Create environments automatically for salt development and testing.

 ## Requirement